Skip to main content

 Latest developments

-In the First Committee of the UN General Assembly in October 2022, Peru emphasised the ‘great importance and relevance’ of the TPNW in advancing nuclear disarmament.5
+In the First Committee of the UN General Assembly in October 2024, Peru said that present nuclear dangers ‘confirm the enormous importance and relevance’ of the TPNW and expressed its hope that ‘concrete progress’ would be made towards implementing the TPNW action plan of 2022.5

-Peru was one of the co-sponsors for the 2022 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date.'6
+Peru was one of the co-sponsors for the 2024 UN General Assembly resolution on the TPNW, which welcomed the Treaty’s entry into force and called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.6

 Recommendations